White Smoke From Exhaust – Main Causes and Fixes

 How To Fix

-While it’s not all that hard of a job, it does take a bit of time.
+While it’s not all that challenging of a job, it does take a bit of time.
 Add on the cost for parts, and replacing a cracked cylinder head will run between $500-$1000 depending on whether it’s aluminum or cast iron.

 The other option you have is to try a store-bought head gasket repair product.